 The children will continue to learn to read and write through the phonics programme Read, Write Inc with daily sessions and additional reading throughout the week.

 They will have maths focused tasks throughout the week and learn maths objectives through continuous provision and child-initiated learning.
 At Holy Trinity School, we believe it is important that the learning objectives are taken into the children's play as much as possible, so that they are fully engaged in their learning.

-There will be a range of activities linked to our topic/seasonal events such as Autumn, Black History Month and Harvest and the Jewish festivals of Sukkot and Yom Kippur that the children will access through discussions and through continuous provision.
 Continuous provision themes are loosely linked to current topics in both our indoor and outdoor classrooms.
 They also very much reflect the interests of the children as we feel that this is the best way to keep the children engaged and enjoying the learning that is ongoing throughout each day.